 Procter & Gamble's success was locked-in and impossible to deny.
 That lock-in was made stronger by P&G’s long roster of brands, which gave the company massive scale efficiencies in logistics and manufacturing.
 The world’s largest advertiser basically doubled its revenue every decade from 1950 to 2010.
 Without the consent of Retail Buyers, products didn’t make it to the shelves.
 Propelled by strong relationships with those buyers and access to shelf space, a scarce resource in the pre-internet economy, Procter & Gamble ensured prime product placement in retail stores and commanded a price premium as a result.

 As any savvy CPG executive can attest, the internet has accelerated the pace of change in the consumer goods industry.
 The traditional methods of content creation, marketing, and advertising no longer work.

 The psychology of the internet looks nothing like the Super Bowl.
 The internet is hyper-fragmented.
-It’s an isolated, personalized, asynchronous, choose-your-own-adventure.
+It’s an isolated, personalized, asynchronous, choose-your-own-adventure experience.
 Brands, which used to be mass-produced, are now micro-targeted.
 The internet has unlimited shelf space, so monopolizing brick and mortar shelves is no longer a defensible strategy.
 Enabled by low startup costs and just-in-time manufacturing, thousands of small internet-native “Micro Brands” are springing to life.
 Scott Belsky, the Chief Product Officer of Adobe’s Creative Cloud, calls this The Attack of the Micro Brands: